circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Creating a context allows you to share environment variables across multiple projects, and control who has access.
 For more information, see the [Contexts documentation]({{ site.baseurl }}/2.0/contexts/).

-## Setting an Environment Variable in a Project
+## Setting an environment variable in a project

 1. In the CircleCI application, go to your project's settings by clicking the gear icon on the Pipelines page, or the three dots on other pages in the application.